kerrynordstrom/20-hash-table-with-bst/lab-kerry/README.md

 #### Insert

-This method will insert a single node (as a leaf) and in the case of the above binary search tree will produce a result by following the number of connections necessary to insert itself where it is greater or less than an existing node value.
+This method will insert a single node's key value pair (as a leaf) and in the case of the above binary search tree will produce a result by following the number of connections necessary to insert itself where it is greater or less than an existing node value.
 It will not store duplicates.

-Example: If 100 is the value to insert, the result will be that it follows the tree all the way down the right side, makes a new node, and attaches itself to the right of 15 `5, 7, 8, 11, 12, 16, 15, 100`

 #### Big O